 What was your first concert?

-I dont like to go to big concerts, especially not festivals.
-Most memorable concert was Philip Glass performed by Bruce Levingston
+I don’t like to go to big concerts, especially not festivals.
+The most memorable concert was Philip Glass performed by Bruce Levingston

 I went to a show last night in Baltimore which has one of the best small venue/diy space scenes in the country.
 Saw a member of Smoke Bellow play an electronic set